Rescue & Care:

 When an ape or monkey comes to a PASA member, the team does a thorough assessment to determine the best course of treatment.
 Some animals are too traumatized or too badly injured to live in the wild again, so for them, the sanctuaries provide a life-long home.

-Many of these species are listed as endangered or critically endangered, so their protection and on-going care is a critical bulwark against extinction.
+Many of these species are listed as endangered or critically endangered, so their protection and ongoing care is a critical bulwark against extinction.

-Alliance members together care for over 3000 great apes and monkeys.
+Alliance members together care for over 3,400 great apes and monkeys.